JamesHusband/Diabeetus/README.md

 3. **Controlled Adjustment Recommendations**

-   - **Purpose**: Support caregivers in making data-driven adjustments to the regimen one variable at a time.
+   - **Purpose**: Support users in making data-driven adjustments to the regimen one variable at a time.
    - **Functionality**:
-     - Guide users to make small, single-variable adjustments (e.g., slightly reducing the evening dose)
+     - Guide users to make minor, single-variable adjustments (e.g., slightly reducing the evening dose)
      - Set observation periods (e.g., 3–5 days) and provide reminders to monitor changes
      - Document the impact of each adjustment, promoting an iterative and evidence-based approach

 4. **Snack and Nutritional Guidance**

    - **Purpose**: Offer controlled snacking options to support stable glucose levels.
-   - **Example Integration**: Introducing Huel as an afternoon snack
+   - **Example Integration**:
      - The AI provides recommended portion sizes and nutrient breakdowns
      - Users log glucose levels post-snack to analyze blood sugar response and adjust as necessary

 5. **Real-Time Monitoring and Feedback**
    - **Purpose**: Use Continuous Glucose Monitoring (CGM) data for live, actionable insights.
    - **Functionality**:
      - Integrates with CGM to capture real-time glucose data